George Seymour, 7th Marquess of Hertford

-George Francis Alexander Seymour, 7th Marquess of Hertford (20 October 1871 - 16 February 1940) was a British aristocrat best remembered as a cross-dressing theatrical dancer, actor and ruthless fortune hunter.
+George Francis Alexander Seymour, 7th Marquess of Hertford (20 October 1871 - 16 February 1940) was a British aristocrat best remembered as a cross-dressing theatrical dancer, actor and fortune hunter.
 A member of the ancient House of Seymour, he was the son of Hugh Seymour, 6th Marquess of Hertford.
 From 1884 to 1912 he was known as Earl of Yarmouth.

 Early life

 Seymour was born on 20 October 1871.
 He was the second child and eldest son of eight children born to Hugh Seymour, 6th Marquess of Hertford (1843–1912) and the Hon.
 Mary Hood.
 His siblings were Lady Margaret Alice Seymour (1869–1901) whose married name became Ismay, Lady Emily Mary Seymour (1873–1948), Lady Victoria Frederica Wilhelmina Georgina Seymour (1874–1960), Lady Jane Edith Seymour (b.
 1877), Lord Henry Charles Seymour (1878–1939), who married Lady Helen Grosvenor, a daughter of the 1st Duke of Westminster, Lord Edward Beauchamp Seymour (1879–1917), and Lord George Frederick Seymour (1881–1940).

 His paternal grandparents were Francis Seymour, 5th Marquess of Hertford, and Lady Emily Murray, daughter of David Murray, 3rd Earl of Mansfield.
 His maternal grandparents were Alexander Hood, 1st Viscount Bridport, a British Army officer, and Lady Mary Penelope, the daughter of Arthur Hill, 3rd Marquess of Downshire.